Bassem-Shaker/AltenCodeChallenge/README.md

 ## Solution Structure
 Solution (source code above) is using heavily Dependency Injection (DI) design pattern that reduces hard-coded dependencies between the classes by injecting these dependencies at run-time, instead of during design-time thus it used to control which data set is passed to the control logic (test data vs real database).

-Below is a fragment of the solution presents on (visual studio 2017). solution  There are four folders, Each folder contains the projects related to each microservices as well the Frontend project, I would split them into separate each service on a standalone solution but for POC, I created all of them on one solution however there is no direct dependency between them (all microservice using RabbitMQ).
+Below is a fragment of the solution presents on (visual studio 2017) solution.
+There are four folders, Each folder contains the projects related to each microservices as well the Frontend project, I would split them into separate each service on a standalone solution but for POC, I created all of them on one solution however there is no direct dependency between them (all microservice using RabbitMQ to communicate).

 ![image](https://user-images.githubusercontent.com/30432856/57258133-c753bf00-705b-11e9-8808-2161c40cdde3.png)

-Each microservice "CustomersMicroservice,VehiclesCoreMicroservice" service" has:
+Each microservice "CustomersMicroservice,VehiclesCoreMicroservice" service has:
-- Its own models and interfaces that exposed to the external world throughout the WebAPI
+- Its own model and interfaces that exposed to the external world throughout the WebAPI
 - Data access layer through Entity framework are encapsulated on one layer
 - Unit test each above service by using Xunit.
 - listeners (for events delivered via queue) and REST Clients (for handling outgoing http requests).